 Most insurers offer an accelerated underwriting process for young applicants, allowing coverage up to $3 million without medical exams.
 This simplified process can approve your application in days rather than weeks.
 Compare this to applicants over 40 needing medical screening for coverage above $100,000.

-A medical exam typically includes height and weight measurements, blood pressure checks, blood and urine tests, and sometimes an EKG or stress test, depending on age and coverage amount.
+A medical exam often includes height and weight measurements, blood pressure checks, blood and urine tests, and sometimes an EKG or stress test, depending on age and coverage amount.
 The older you get, the more hurdles insurers place between you and affordable coverage.

 4. Coverage Flexibility